ahadali153/findandseek/journals/ahad.md

 ## July 12th, 2023:

 Today, I worked finishing up comments routers and queries and populating activities table in the database.
+We also worked on and finished up our unit testing.